The best Game of Thrones cruises to book now

 At the very beginning of series two, Arya Stark, disguised as a boy, escapes King’s Landing and travels the eerie Kingsroad on the back of a cart, the same road that sent her father, Ned Stark, to his death.

 The spellbinding tunnel of beech trees lines the road to Gracehill House in Stranocum, Ballymoney, Co Antrim, and was planted more than two centuries ago.
 Stretching from Belfast, just under an hour away, to Londonderry/Derry, the causeway coast takes in some of Northern Ireland’s most dramatic scenery, including the whimsical beauty of the Giant’s Causeway and the fairy-tale Glenarm Castle.
-If you’re visiting the Dark Hedges, make sure you pick up some delicious local fish and chips from Morton’s in nearby Ballycastle (expect long queues in the summer).
+If you’re visiting the Dark Hedges, make sure you pick up some delicious local fish and chips from Morton’s in nearby Ballycastle.

-You can combine a visit to discover the vibrant culture and rich history of Ireland with the dramatic landscapes and natural beauty of Iceland with Celebrity Cruises’ unique itinerary.
-There’s plenty of craic to be had in the friendly pubs and restaurants of Dublin, before sailing north to Belfast.
-Get goosebumps as you listen to the emotional story of the legendary RMS Titanic at the award-winning visitor experience, or take a compelling (and a trifle unnerving) tour of the Crumlin Road Gaol.
-Set sail to explore the glaciers, geysers and hot springs of Iceland, with ports of call in both Reykjavik and Akureyri, before heading to the lively city of Cork to wander the easily accessible city centre.
-Visit the Crawford Gallery to learn more about some of the celebrated Irish artists, or discover the sights, smells and tastes of the famous English Market, before finally returning to Dublin.
+Get goosebumps as you listen to the emotional story of the legendary RMS Titanic in Belfast at the award-winning visitor experience, or take a compelling (and a trifle unnerving) tour of the Crumlin Road Gaol before heading to the lively city of Cork to wander the easily accessible city centre.
+Visit the Crawford Gallery to learn more about some of the celebrated Irish artists, or discover the sights, smells and tastes of the famous English Market, before returning to Amsterdam.